DPI-WE/ruby-data-structures-algorithms-two-sum/content.md

 - A tool for data encryption
   - Incorrect.
 Hashes are used for data storage and retrieval, not encryption.
 Think about how data is accessed in a hash.
 - A structure for organizing hierarchical data
   - Incorrect.
-Hash tables are not inherently hierarchical.
+Hashes are not inherently hierarchical.
 They are better suited for key-value pair storage.
 Consider the flat nature of hash storage.
 {: .choose_best #why_hash title="What does a hash primarily provide in algorithm problems?" points="1" answer="2" }

 - In Ruby, which method can be used to iterate over each element in an array?